Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-strings](https://github.com/eengl/fortran-strings): library and module which contains functions for common string manipulations, by eengl

 [Fortran-String-to-Real](https://github.com/Carltoffel/Fortran-String-to-Real): converts strings to reals without using an internal read, by Carltoffel.
 [Fortran-String-to-Num](https://github.com/jalvesz/Fortran-String-to-Num) is a fork by jalvesz that aims for further improvements on the ASCII to numerical data conversion.

+[fortran_wrapper_for_regex_functions](https://github.com/borderite/fortran_wrapper_for_regex_functions): call POSIX regex functions, such as regcomp, regexec, regerror, and regfree, in the C libraries, by borderite

 [Fregex](https://github.com/14NGiestas/fregex): Perl Compatible Regular Expressions (PCRE) wrapper for Fortran by Ian Giestas Pauli